thavlik/machine-learning-portfolio/README.md

 # thavlik machine learning portfolio
 I am deep learning researcher that is applying for medical school in 2021 and thought it necessary to offer concrete examples of how I work with medical data.

 As this portfolio is entirely self-funded (and GPUs are notoriously expensive!) not all projects yielded positive results.
-Nonetheless, I believe showing where I stopped accomplishes the goal just as well.
-After spending in excess of $1,000 running these experiments, I firmly believe additional progress can be made anywhere.
+Nonetheless, showing where I stopped accomplishes the goal just as well.
+After spending in excess of $1,000 running these experiments, I think additional progress can be made anywhere.
 However, my limited budget necessitates that only the most promising experiments see a GPU.

 For obvious reasons, none of my professional work is featured here.